Programmer-AD/UnInstructed/README.md

 # UnInstructed

-It's game where you should write program for robot to collect items and activate launcher
+It's game where you have to write program for robot to collect items and activate launcher

 All information about game and texture sources can be found in directory "Other" (Warning: information about game is written in ukranian language)